This is a collaborative post.

 A good rule of thumb I try and stick to is to keep your desk spotless, or at least clear of items you are not currently using.
 This can help you avoid the tendency to snack on an open container of treats throughout the entire morning.
 It can also help you focus on your playtime more, and in turn, get more out of it.
 To me, that sounds like a win-win.

 There’s no reason why gaming should ever become an activity that makes you feel unhealthy, or that somehow enables other unhealthy indulgences.
 It’s good to have fun.
 But make sure your conveniences do not get in the way of your health.

 It’s very important to stretch and to ensure your body is given time to move after a long time seated.
-Reclining in your chair feels good, I get it.
-But it’s even more important to ensure your body can adapt to a range of important stretches, so if you’re planning a lot of sedentary time, I’d recommend implementing a strengthening plan of some kind.
+Reclining in your chair feels good, of course.
+But it’s even more important to ensure your body can adapt to a range of important stretches.
+So if you’re planning a lot of sedentary time, I’d recommend implementing a strengthening plan of some kind.

 You don’t need to go overboard and start hunting for workouts for gamers or anything, but it’s a good idea to keep these things in mind.

 It’s quite hard to play a video game without looking at some kind of screen.
 This means that the bulk of your time will be spent interacting with a screen either close up or a fixed distance away.
 Firstly, you need to make sure that the screen isn’t too bright for your eyes.

 Calibrate your monitor and screen as appropriate.
 You’ll usually find details on how to do this on your TV, monitor or PC if you’re not sure.
 It’s an important part of setting up your gameplay.
 Once you’ve sorted all that out, remember it’s important to give your eyes a rest from time to time.
 The 20/20/20 rule here can be a great help.